Home / World Travel Guides / Attractions & Tickets / Toulouse City Card: Is It Worth It? Prices, Inclusions & Tips (2026)

 How the Toulouse City Card Works

-If you’ve added the transport option, journeys are activated the first time you use public transport.
-From there, your 10 trips are available to use across the metro, tram, and bus network.
+If you have added the transport option, your journeys begin from the first time you use public transport.
+From that point, you can use your allocated trips across the network as needed.

-How Much Does the Toulouse City Card Cost
+How Much the Toulouse City Card Costs

 Is the Toulouse City Card Worth It?